ASPHYX — The Rack

 UMUR

 ...Asphyx more than fits that description and in fact "The Rack" is probably one of the most filthy and brutal old school death metal albums out there.
-Martin Van Drunen has a rather distinct vocal style.
-A kind of desperate sounding growl/howl and he pushes his voice to the full on this album and sometimes even beyond what I find pleasant to listen to.
+Van Drunen has a rather distinct voice and vocal style.
+A kind of desperate sounding growl/howl and he pushes his voice to the full on this album and sometimes even beyond what is bearable.
 So beware that the vocals on "The Rack" might be an aquired taste.
 Asphyx play a filthy doomy death metal style with an organic and authentic almost sloppy touch.
 There are some crushingly brutal doomy riffs on the album, but the band play both mid- and faster paced parts too.
 A track like "The Sickening Dwell" has always stood out to me, but the album is generally consistent in quality.
 But that also means that the album doesn´t feature many highlight nor many lows.

 The Angry Scotsman